zhinst/ZI_EQH_2026/README.md

 5. **Ramsey Spectroscopy.** The qubit spectroscopy is a rough method to find the qubit frequency.
    - Use the Ramsey method to find the precise value of the transition frequency.
    - Study how Ramsey works and implement it as a LabOne Q experiment.

-## Stretch goals for bonus points
-Focus on any one frist and if you are finished quickly, jump to the next problem you find interesting.

 ### Speed up and authonomy of your tune-up sequence